SES

 Introspection

-• GET /_fakecloud/ses/emails — list all sent emails with full body, headers, attachments
+• GET /_fakecloud/ses/emails — list all sent emails with full body, synthesized headers (DKIM-Signature first when signing was active), attachments

 • POST /_fakecloud/ses/inbound — simulate receiving an inbound email, trigger receipt rule evaluation